efreethy/technical-docs/stripe-payments.md

 ### 2. Express Account

-Account holders begin their journey in the Rival platform and are redirected to a branded flow on Stripe.
-On Stripe they will provision their Stripe account details and are later redirected back to the Rival platform on completion.
+Account holders begin their journey in the [company] platform and are redirected to a branded flow on Stripe.
+On Stripe they will provision their Stripe account details and are later redirected back to the [company] platform on completion.

 * Pros:
     * Express accounts are flexible enough to support most payment scenarios
-    * Works ideally for payments made between our platform and Rival organizations,  or even third-party/tertiary organizations, as this is something that could be a one-time onboarding step.
+    * Works ideally for payments made between our platform and [company] organizations,  or even third-party/tertiary organizations, as this is something that could be a one-time onboarding step.
     * Stripe account management happens on Stripe, which provides a [powerful management dashboard.](https://stripe.com/docs/dashboard)
 * Cons:
     * Express account holders must be based in the US and must have an SMS enabled phone number for registration.